freeman-lab/gl-scene/README.md

 ### manipulation

-Manipulation is based on first selecting an element of interest (shape or light) and then adjusting its properties.
+All manipulation works by first selecting an element -- a shape or a light -- and then changing its properties.

 TOOD Generalize all of these to work on arrays via a `selectAll` operator.